 A home to Eastern religions, Asia is the land of temples!
 But it’s also home to some of the most stunning and beautiful churches in the world; some even more awe-inspiring that the churches in Europe.
 If you’re traveling through Asia, you obviously have these questions.
 Which are the top famous churches in Asia that you absolutely must visit?
 Which are the most popular churches in Asia?
 How old are the churches in Asia?
 Which beautiful Asian churches should I visit?
 Well, here they are!
-The list of must-visit churches in Asia.
+The list of must-visit churches in Asia in random order.

 1. Memorial Church of Moses church on Mount Nebo, Jordan